tbgracy/mvola-dart/README.md

 var transaction = await mvola.getTransactionDetail("636838929", "gvola", "0343500004");
 print(transaction);
 ```
-The complete example code can be found [here](https://github.com/tbgracy/mvola-dart/blob/main/example/mvola_example.dart).
+The complete example code can be found [here](https://github.com/tbgracy/mvola-dart/blob/main/example/mvola_example.dart) or [here](https://pub.dev/packages/mvola/example).

 ## Additional information

-This package is still in early stage of developpment.
-So please, if don't hesitate to point out any issue or suggest an improvment.
+ℹ️ This package is still in early stage of developpment.
+So please, don't hesitate to point out any issue or suggest an improvment.

 ## Author
-**Tsierenana Botramanagna Gracy**
+👤 **Tsierenana Botramanagna Gracy**